Kazushige Sanda: Casting

 Ayumu Murase voiced Sanda in Japanese.
 He recalled being surprised by the script's quality during recording, believing it to be as appealing as Beastars.
-Hiroki Tochi (Santa Claus) saw the Sanda's transformation impressive and how he desires to help other children.
-Murase says that while Sanda is normal 14-year-old, after awakening as Santa Claus, he gradually loses sight of himself; His impulsiveness when he's fighting or absorbed in something really shines through coming across as a mature teenager.
-He added that he often transforms into Santa Claus after he starts talking, and when he saw the finished video, Tochi's Santa Claus has a strong appearance, but he still has Sanda's heart and is portrayed as a character in his own right.
+Hiroki Tochi (Santa Claus) saw Sanda's transformation as impressive and how he desires to help other children.
+Murase says that "while Sanda is a normal 14-year-old, after awakening as Santa Claus, he gradually loses sight of himself.
+His impulsiveness when he's fighting or absorbed in something really shines through coming across as a mature teenager."
+He added that he often transforms into Santa Claus after he starts talking, and when he saw the finished video, Tochi's Santa Claus has a strong appearance but still has Sanda's heart and is portrayed as a character in his own right.

-Murase still had doubts about how the duality would be portrayed during recording of the anime but was glad about it when hearing Tochi.
-Sound director Keiichiro Miyoshi told him to emphasize the importance of boyishness.
+Murase still had doubts about how the duality would be portrayed during the recording of the anime but was glad about it when hearing Tochi.
+Sound director Keiichiro Miyoshi told him to emphasize the boyishness.
 He had complicated feelings about seeing the character fight.
 Tochi was told to make this scene more like Sanda rather than Santa Claus, resulting in him trying to emulate Murase's performance.

-For the English dub of the anime, Edward A. Mendoza voices Sanda while Ben Balmaceda is behind his Santa Claus persona.
+For the English dub of the anime, Edward A. Mendoza voices Sanda, while Ben Balmaceda is behind his Santa Claus persona.
 Mendoza was glad for being in charge of Sanda, thanking voice director Alex von David for choosing him for the role.
-Balmaceda was also glad for having to voice Santa Claus especially because of his feelings about Christmas.
+Balmaceda was also glad for having to voice Santa Claus, especially because of his feelings about Christmas.

 Role in Sanda

-On December 25, when it was snowing, middle school student Kazushige Sanda's body seal was broken by his classmate Shiori Fuyumura, making him look like Santa Claus.
-From that day forward he finds himself transforming into Santa whenever he wears red clothes.
+Kasushige Sanda is a middle student at Daikoku Welfare Academy.
+On a snowy Christmas day, classmate Shiori Fuyumura breaks Kazushige Sanda's body seal, revealing his Santa Claus form.
+From that day forward, he finds himself transforming into Santa whenever he wears red clothes.
 Later, Sanda discovers that he can change back by eating jellybeans.
-The reason why Fuyumura lifted the seal was that she hoped that Sanda would help find her missing classmate Ichie Ono, and also hoped that he would remind the society of Christmas.
+As the two are found out by their classmate Hitoshi Amaya, who wants the tradition of Christmas to become widespread again so his family's bakery can thrive, Sanda meets his nemesis: Hifumi Oshibu, the tyrannical headmaster of Daikoku Welfare Academy who constantly monitors the school's students.

+Sanda enters a crisis the more he fights, as he believes he is aging rapidly, until he decides to use his newfound strength to protect Ono and Fuyumura from Tetsudome.
+He also encounters the young student Fumi Namatame, who seeks to kill adults.
+To prepare to fight against the threats the school has, Sanda trains with Toyo Tetsudome, who teaches him that being an adult requires committing sins.
+This unlocks a new Black Santa form in Sanda's power, which is superior to the original one.
+However, Sanda is still against using violence against minors and instead starts training with Amaya, who tests his immortality by repeatedly shooting him in the head.
+After facing Namatame and making peace with her, Sanda learns of Ono's death and tries to comfort Fuyumura as reminded by the former's last will.